 As the giving season approaches, you may be thinking of new ways to raise money for your organization.
 One-off fundraisers have their time and place, but if you want to truly make an impact, it’s time to start thinking about major gifts.

 Some of the most meaningful gifts to your organization likely come from the same small percentage of donors.
-If you haven’t refreshed your major gift program, now’s the time to get started.
+If you haven’t refreshed your major gift program, now’s the time to start.

 Major gifts are individual donations made to your organization that have a substantial impact on your operational budget.
 There is no one-size-fits-all definition for major gifts because each organization’s budget varies.

-For example, some nonprofits may consider any donation above $1,000 to be a major gift, while others may set the bar higher depending on the scope of their campaign or overall budget.
+For example, some nonprofits may consider any donation above $1,000 a major gift, while others may set the bar higher depending on the scope of their campaign or overall budget.

 In almost every industry, the 80/20 rule applies to nearly all aspects of a business.
 That is, 80% of the desired actions are completed by 20% of the audience.
 In nonprofit terms, this means 80% of donations are given by 20% of donors.